fibo/fibo.github.io/_posts/2020-03-29-git-author-amend.md

 * github.com
 * source.my-customer.com

-Now it I want to use a different git config depending on the folder, I edit my *~/.gitconfig* file with something like
+Now if I want to use a different git config depending on the folder, I edit my *~/.gitconfig* file with something like

 ```
 [includeIf "gitdir:github.com/"]